bigpigeon.us webpage WWII Roster > Roster Records > Roster L, © 2023 by Robert A. Christiansen, last update 24 Aug 2023.

 † Lewis, Harold Joseph, SN 37-698-156, US Army, Cass & Audubon Cos.

-- Notes: Killed during the Fifth Army breakout from the northern Apennine Mountains into the Po River Valley; Bob Dole of Kansas, also from the 85th Inf.
+- Notes: Killed during the April 1945 Fifth Army breakout from the northern Apennine Mountains into the Po River Valley; Bob Dole, later senator from Kansas and also from the 85th Inf.
 Regt., was seriously injured the previous day.

 † Linder, Gerald Edward, SN O-378126, US Navy, Montgomery Co.

-- Destroyer USS Kalk (DD-611), Seventh Fleet; KIA 12 Jun 1944 off southern coast of Biak Is., W. of Hollandia, Dutch New Guinea; Kalk hit by Japanese bomb while escorting LSTs from Hollandia, New Guinea to Biak; 30 dead, 40 wounded, Kalk survived; South & SW Pacific > Western New Guinea; BNR.
+- Destroyer USS Kalk (DD-611), Seventh Fleet; KIA 12 Jun 1944 off southern coast of Biak Is., W. of Hollandia, Dutch New Guinea; Kalk hit by Japanese bomb while escorting LSTs from Hollandia, New Guinea to Biak; 30 died, 40 wounded, Kalk survived.

 † Lindsey, William Larkin, SN 37-750-189, US Army, Pott.
 Co.